Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 This guide covers:

 Take a look at the laws for each state below.
-Scroll lower for a breakdown with the legal resource attached:
+Scroll lower for a breakdown with the relevant legal resource attached:

 {{toc}}